cthet/spring-boot-angular-ecommerce-app/README.md

 E-commerce project developed using Spring Boot and Angular<br>

+## Used Technologies:

+- **Back-end**: Java 17, Spring Boot(v3.1.0), Spring MVC, Spring Data JPA/Hibernate, Security, Lombok, Mapstruct, Maven, JUnit, Mockito
+- **DBMS**: PostgreSQL
+- **Front-end**: Typescript, Angular 15, RxJs, NgRx, Angular Material
+- **Security**: Spring Security, JWT
+- **Stripe:** Payment service API to handle user payment requests.
+- **AWS S3**
+- **API Doc**: Swagger (springdoc-openapi)
+- **Docker-Compose:** Easy way to bring up the application using containerization and behaves similarly in the production environment.

+## Features

+- Authentication with JWT
+- JWT information are stored in localStorage.
+- Customer Information are stored in the database.
+- Customer can search for the product according to specified criteria (gender, brands, apparel categories)
+- Customer can sort products by price
+- Pagination is used to display products for better efficiency and reduce the load on the server
+- Customer can add products to the shopping cart
+- Customer can add and delete product from the shopping cart
+- Customer can add, edit and delete shipping address when ordering their shopping cart
+- Customer can order the products in the shopping cart with a fake card number (using Stripe's API)
+- Some information like cart details are stored in localStorage to persist on page refresh.
+- Customer can view their orders
+- Responsive design for all devices.

 ## Prerequisites
 In order to run this project, you'll need to have the following installed:
 - [Docker](https://www.docker.com/products/docker-desktop)